 Introduction / History

 The Kuchbandia or Kuchbandiya are a sub caste of the larger Kanjar peoples.
-They are a tribal people so other Hindus consider them to be Dalits.
+They are a tribal people so other Hindus consider them to be low class.
 The British classified the Kuchbandia as a petty criminal caste.
 The Kuchbandia led a nomadic lifestyle until the 1950s when they began to settle down to live in permanent villages.
 With this reputation for illegal activity, Indian society tends to look down on the Kuchbandia.
 A recent newspaper article pointed out that many of their children do not have birth certificates so they are unable to go beyond grade five in government schools.
 The Kuchbandia often do not have a legal address so obtaining official documents is a challenge for them.
 Illiteracy is a major issue for the Kuchbandia.

 Where Are they Located?